jenabe/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject
 Run_Analysis.R R-script on Human Activity Recognition Using Smartphones Dataset

-#The original dataset included the following data files:
+#The source dataset included the following files:

 'features.txt': List of all features.